top of page

 • A different price structure exists for foreigners, which is usually at least double that expected by local investors.
 Bypassing this "foreigner value inflation" is critical to success.

 At the micro-level of investments, therefore, it is important to pay significant attention to granular details which are almost never visible at the macro level of investment promotion.
-Significant caution is required.

 bottom of page